 We went over to this little store/deli called La Bella.
 They have about a dozen flavors of fudge, so I always stop there.
 I just got orange, and Snickers.
 It was still too much.
 I forget how big their slices are.
 It was really good, though.
 We went over to Marilyn's, a little bar nearby, and had some drinks.
 It's a very nice place with pictures of Marilyn Monroe all over the walls.
 I had some of my fudge there.
 This place is just downstairs from where we're staying.

 We were both really tired, so we didn't stay long.
 We went back and unpacked the car, and went to our room.
 Unfortunately, someone had messed up, so the keys wouldn't work!
 We phoned the cell number they had sent us, and a woman came by to fix it.
+We didn't have to wait too long.
 She was nice, and very apologetic.
-After we got in, the WiFi didn't work on my smaller laptop, but then once I rebooted, it did.
-Whew.
+After we got in, the Wi-Fi didn't work on my smaller laptop, but then once I rebooted, it did.
+Whew!

 The room was cold....we should have turned on the heat before dinner.
 Ah, well.
 I went to sleep just after 9.
 Then I slept for 12 hours!
 Well, I did wake up briefly with low blood sugar.
 I had some more fudge, turned the heat down, and went back to sleep.

-David woke me up about 8:30 but I still slept in until about 9.
+David woke me up about 8:30, but I still slept in until about 9.
 I can't believe how tired I was.
-I got dressed, and went walked next door to the free breakfast in the train car.
+I got dressed, and we walked next door to the free breakfast in the train car.
 Yes, they have an old train car there, where they serve breakfast!
 It's very weird.
-Plus, it's small but like a formal dining room, with white tablecloths and very nice table setting, with china and silverware.
-Their buffet is always pretty small, but, oh, well, it's free.
+Plus, it's small, but like a formal dining room, with white tablecloths and very nice table settings, with china and silverware.
+Their buffet is always pretty small, but, oh, well... it's free!
 They did have a few things I can eat.
 They had, in total: fruit (grapes and strawberries, and whole apples), yogurt, cereal, English muffins, little blueberry muffins, and then they had a warmer with three dividers, which had gravy, ham and sausage, and biscuits.
 They also had coffee, milk and orange juice.
 I think that was all there was.
 Anyway, I skipped the muffins, biscuits, gravy and cereal, of course.
-I'm hoping the sausage and ham was gluten free.
+I'm hoping the sausage and ham were gluten free.
 It was good, at least.
 They had no bowls for the cereal, so David used a cup.
 Another guest told us that he had asked if there were bowls, but the server said there were none.
 Yet two of the nearby tables had dirty dishes on them, including bowls!
 I guess they were too lazy to make sure that there were enough clean bowls...
 Ah, well.